vamshi9666/angularDeploy/README.md

 # angularDeploy
-Use this code to create your express app
+Use the code in server.js to  create your express app